la2050/archive/_projects/2015/making-the-next-generation-of-creativity-accessible-to-anyone-with-a-3d-printing-makerspace.md

     money will be utilized by the founders & team members of Eezitec in expanding our 3D printing efforts across LA so the $100k will solely go to Eezitec's Makerspace to make sure it operates at its peak potential.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "We believe a Makerspace would cost $250k, which would go towards rent, products, employees, marketing, & additional overhead costs.
-With that being said, we're bootstrapped & gritty & we're not picky with the prize money.
-As a media-eCommerce tech company in LA, we can do a lot with $100,000.
-It is enough to help us achieve our goals 10x.
-We appreciate what we can get & have been firm believers in turning something small into something bigger than ourselves. \r\n\r\nFor additional costs, we would find ways to increase sales on our eCommerce platform to re-invest into the Makerspace, as well as find ways to increase other revenue streams such as customizable 3D Printing jobs & other 3D Printing related services."
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-    The split will go as follows -- 25%: Operational Growth; 37.5%: Company Growth; 37.5%: Growth hack Marketing.
   How do you plan to scale the success of your proposal?: >-
     EEZITEC is a media-eCommerce technology company in LA & we will be growing our efforts here in our home base.
 Being a technology company gives us a